mezzilime/Getting-and-Cleaning-Data/CodeBook.md

     "5" becomes "STANDING", and
     "6" becomes "LAYING".

 Numbers and leading zereos are removed.
 Punctuation is removed.
+This is done to eliminate potential reading errors for further calculations.

 Abbreviations are expanded: